Musk decries bitcoin's 'insane' energy use after Tesla payment U-turn

 By Hyunjoo Jin and Subrat Patnaik

-LONDON, May 13 (Reuters) - Tesla Inc TSLA.O boss Elon Musk denounced the "insane" amount of energy used to produce bitcoin on Thursday, doubling down on his sudden rejection of the cryptocurrency as a means of payment over environmental concerns.
+May 13 (Reuters) - Tesla Inc TSLA.O boss Elon Musk on Thursday denounced the "insane" amount of energy used to produce bitcoin, doubling down on his sudden rejection of the cryptocurrency as a means of payment over environmental concerns.

-Bitcoin BTC=BTSP fell more than 10% after Musk, one of its most famous backers, tweeted his decision to suspend its use, less than two months after Tesla began accepting it as payment for its electric cars.
-Other cryptocurrencies, including ethereum, also fell before regaining some ground in Asian trade.

-"Cryptocurrency is a good idea on many levels and we believe it has a promising future, but this cannot come at great cost to the environment," Musk tweeted on Wednesday.

-He followed this up on Thursday, tweeting a graph of bitcoin's power consumption and saying: "Energy usage trend over past few months is insane." (https://bit.ly/33BYV8Z)
+Musk, one of bitcoin's most ardent backers, tweeted a graph of bitcoin's power consumption and said: "Energy usage trend over past few months is insane." (https://bit.ly/33BYV8Z)

-Tesla revealed in February it had bought $1.5 billion of bitcoin, the world's biggest digital currency, before announcing it would accept it as payment for its electric cars in March.
-The company later said it had trimmed its position by 10% in the first quarter.

-The announcements turbo-charged the crypto market, driving the price of bitcoin up by about 20%.
-Yet they highlighted an apparent contradiction with billionaire Musk's reputation as a champion of low-carbon technology.
+That followed his tweet from Wednesday saying Tesla would no longer accept the cryptocurrency as payment for its electric cars because it came at a great cost to the environment, an about face from his stance in March.

+Bitcoin BTC=BTSP, which sank 17% to its lowest since March 1 on Wednesday after Musk's comments, climbed back to $50,360 on Thursday.
+Other cryptocurrencies including ether ETH=BTSP also fell before regaining some ground.
+Coinbase COIN.O, the biggest U.S. cryptocurrency exchange, was down 2%.

 GRAPHIC-Power-hungry bitcoin: https://tmsnrt.rs/3j4nUIV

+Woods' bet on Tesla and companies like Coinbase gives Ark more indirect exposure to cryptocurrencies.

+Tesla revealed in February it had bought $1.5 billion of bitcoin, turbo-charging the crypto market.
+In April, the firm said it trimmed its position by 10% in the first quarter, booking a net profit of about $100 million.

-Tesla would retain its bitcoin holdings with the plan to use the cryptocurrency as soon as mining transitions to more sustainable energy sources, Musk said.
+Musk said on Wednesday that Tesla would retain its bitcoin holdings with the plan to use the cryptocurrency as soon as mining transitions to more sustainable energy sources.

-"We were surprised it took Musk so long to recognize the detrimental impact of Bitcoin on the environment but are happy to see the reversal of Tesla's position," said Ben Dear, CEO of Osmosis Investment Management, which holds Tesla stock in several portfolios.
+"We were surprised it took Musk so long to recognize the detrimental impact of Bitcoin on the environment but are happy to see the reversal of Tesla's position," said Ben Dear, CEO of Osmosis Investment Management, which holds Tesla stock.

 He said the reversal will "put pressure companies moving forward to think twice about the consequences before accepting it as a form of payment," adding the volatility of bitcoin makes it commercially nonviable for large scale corporate adoption.